The Polytechnic Marathon 1909–1996

 At the time of its demise in 1996, the Polytechnic Marathon could claim the following:

 With time, some of those achievements will be overtaken, but the place of the Polytechnic Marathon in athletics history will remain.

 The second question is easier to answer than the first.
 The Polytechnic in question was the Polytechnic in Regent Street, London, opened by Quintin Hogg in 1882 and now known as the University of Westminster.
 The Regent Street Polytechnic had an athletic club, Polytechnic Harriers, which in the early 1900s was probably the leading club in the country.
 When the Olympic Games came to London in 1908, organization of the Olympic marathon was placed in their hands.

 In those days, there was no set distance for the marathon – it was just a very long race, around 40 km (25 miles) in length.
 The Polytechnic Harriers decided to start the Olympic marathon in front of the Royal apartments at Windsor Castle and end it on the track at White City stadium in front of the Royal Box.
-(For a map of the course, laid out on modern roads, see here.)
 The distance turned out to be 26 miles 385 yards, although it must be said that measurement standards of the day were not as accurate as they are now, and distances were often overestimated.
 If measured with today’s techniques, the distance might well have come out closer to 26 miles exactly.

 The finish of the 1908 Olympic marathon remains one of the most famous in history.
 A diminutive Italian baker, Dorando Pietri, entered the stadium well clear of the field and staggered around the last lap to the finish line, only to be disqualified for receiving assistance.